Yablonev/Yablonev/README.md

 ## Career

+In short, almost everyday I write 100-1000 lines of code for the last 11 years :)

+Creator and owner of blockchain based Lucky dApps gambling platform.
+[Lucky dApps](lucky-dapps.com)

+I have been working with Waves Team; Blockchains: TRX, ETH, BTC, SOL, TON.

-Currently I'm working at [VVV Cash](https://vvv.cash) as CTO, VVV.CASH is international eSports platform with 200k+ players all around the globe in the formation of which I played a significant role.
+I have experience of working at [VVV Cash](https://vvv.cash) as CTO, VVV.CASH is international eSports platform with 200k+ players all around the globe in the formation of which I played a significant role.
 I worked here with a slight hiatus over the past few years managing a team of around 10 developers.

 The first place of my work was the [Digital Edge](https://digitaledge.com) company which is an enterprise IT solutions outsource company based in NY.
 I worked there as FullStack Engineer for more than 2 years.

-Also I worked in CyberSecurity company [RapidSec](https://rapidsec.com) as FullStack Senior Engineer.
+Also, I worked in CyberSecurity company [RapidSec](https://rapidsec.com) as FullStack Senior Engineer.

-In addition, I also have created a lot of pet projects such as [dApps based on Waves](https://waves.lucky-dapps.com/russian-roulette), [NFT collections](https://nftbabez.io), [DeFi concepts (in progress)](https://otcswap.org/create), gambling platforms (Sorry, NDA), games: [Ducks](https://ducks.nftbabez.io) and [Whac a mole](https://holes.nftbabez.io), [IO Games](https://account.petridish.pw) and dozens blockchain, and SAAS projects.
-It's like only 10% of projects that I have created only during 2021 year.
+In addition, I also have created a lot of projects such as [dApps based on Waves](https://waves.lucky-dapps.com/russian-roulette), Engine for creating NFT collections and dozens of NFT collections and small games, ERC-20 tokens, swaps and so on, [IO Game](https://account.petridish.pw) and huge amount of pet and SAAS projects.

 [Here is my full CV](https://yablonev.github.io)